linux-test-project/kirk/README.md

 What is Kirk?
 =============

-Kirk is a framework that aims to merge multiple Linux testing frameworks in one tool, providing support for remote testing via Qemu, SSH, LTX, parallel execution and much more.
+Kirk application is a fork of [runltp-ng](https://github.com/linux-test-project/runltp-ng) and it aims to merge multiple Linux testing frameworks in one tool, providing support for remote testing via Qemu, SSH, LTX, parallel execution and much more.

     Host information